 Home insurance can get complicated.
 There are a lot of big, fancy words, exclusions, additions, and fine print to contend with.
-Sometimes it seems beyond the comprehension of mere mortals – and don’t worry, agents feel that way, too!
-Befuddlement is a common side effect of insurance.
-That’s okay.
+Sometimes it seems beyond the comprehension of mere mortals.
+And that’s okay.
 We’ve got ten things you need to know about home insurance.

 1. Bundling is magic.

 Bundling means getting your home insurance and auto insurance from the same company, essentially combining them.
 Insurance companies love it when customers are so loyal that they get both their personal auto and home insurance from them, so they might reward you by lowering your rates.

 2. A home security system can help you save.